tvooo/thesis/Introduction.md

 Creating computer programs is a difficult and complex task.
 Nowadays, software developers can rely on a number of tools to help them do their tasks.
 Often, these tools are integrated by a so-called \ac{ide}.

+Ansatz: identify characteristics of well-integrated development tools, apply to the problem of scope, implement, validate.
+Passt das?

 So-called static analysis tools are especially helpful in maintaining code quality.
 - devs rely on tools
 - ides integrate tools